mrstefangrimm/prfServo/README.md

 In 2019, prfServo2 was added to not only support a correct transformation but also compensate the mechanical play.

 ## Change History

+### 0.0.1.3
+- Use of the term backlash instead of offset in implementation and in documentation.

 ### 0.0.1.2
 - Update documentation and examples